6 Tips to protect your data when working from home

 The smartest way to protect your data when working from home is by installing high-level security software.
 It will protect your workstations against malware attacks and harmful spyware.
 Use a firewall to alert you to any intrusion attempts.
 Install anti-virus software and anti-spyware package to provide real-time protection by blocking threats from all incoming information.

 You can set up two-factor authentication or multi-factor authentication for additional security.
 Don’t just rely on passwords.
 Explore security tools you install and learn how to use them properly.

 Software updates are important to prevent data breaches, among other benefits.
 Your system and apps, if not updated regularly they’ll become ineffective and insecure.
 Encourage your team members to upgrade their software to the latest version so they can utilise its new features and functionalities.

-Updates also include security fixes that prevent cyber criminals to enter and exploit your customers data.
+Updates also include security fixes that prevent cyber-criminals to enter and exploit your customer data.
 Activate automatic updating too so you’ll always be reminded and won’t miss any updates.

 3. Train your employees on basic cybersecurity principles and practices

 Training your employees on basic cybersecurity principles and practices is essential in keeping your data safe.